Vegan Banana Cream Pie

 - In a small bowl, add 1/2 cup of the coconut milk and cornstarch.
 Stir well and set aside.

-- In a small pot over medium heat, whisk together the rest of the can of coconut milk and sugar.
+- In a small pot over medium heat, whisk together the rest of the can of coconut milk, sugar and salt.
 Bring to a gentle simmer.

 - Quickly stir the cornstarch/milk mixture once more, then add it to the pot.
 Bring the mixture to a boil, whisking frequently for 5-10 minutes, until it starts to thicken.
 It won't quite look as thick as custard yet, but it will firm up as it cools.